uerbzr/course-devops/DEVOPS.md

 ## What is Devops?

-    🤔 Definition: DevOps is a consists of practices and tools aimed at streamlining and automating the software development and operations lifecycle.
+    🤔 Definition: DevOps consists of practices and tools aimed at streamlining and automating the software development and operations lifecycle.

     🧑‍🤝‍🧑 Collaboration: It bridges the gap between development (Dev) and operations (Ops) teams, promoting better communication and teamwork.